JainamBheda/OOPS-Notes-By-Jainam-Bheda/Constructor.md

 	 2. [[Parametrized Constructor]]
 	 3. [[Copy Constructor]]

-Also the key concept related to Construc
+Also the key concept related to Constructor is [[Constructor Overloading]].